 Take a look at our comprehensive information kit to understand how our Abacus360 solution and our RegTech Advisory team can support you in implementing the new directive.Learn more

-For more information on the new Investment Firm Directive (IFD) and the new Investment Firm Regulation (IFR), and to understand how our Abacus360 solution and RegTech Advisory team can support you, please join our virtual roundtable.Register now
+For more information on the new Investment Firm Directive (IFD) and Investment Firm Regulation (IFR), and to understand how our Abacus360 solution and RegTech Advisory team can support you, please watch our webinar.Watch webinar now